How Gardening Became My Migraine Distraction?

 - Avoid Triggers- This is a tricky one.
 While exercise can be good therapy, it can also trigger.
 I find that the same is for straining when I’m gardening along with the weather.
-Bending, stooping, straining, and lifting tend to cause a rise in pressure in my head so I need to be careful.
-Although sunshine provides vitamin D, I still wear a hat, sunglasses and avoid overheating or overexerting myself for too long.
+Bending, stooping, straining, and lifting tend to cause a rise in pressure in my head, so I need to be careful.
+Although sunshine provides vitamin D, I wear a hat and sunglasses and avoid overheating or overexerting myself for too long.

-Overall, I am so happy I signed up for the event, enjoyed my day with my daughter and virtual friends.
+Overall, I am so happy I signed up for the event and enjoyed my day with my daughter and virtual friends.
 I was able to escape my migraine symptoms for a short time.
 I like using an integrative approach to migraine treatment and care.

 Do you garden?